iansmith/parigot/site/content/en/docs/mservicetwo.md

 instance of the software is calculating a prime number that has 1 million digits.

-Let's return to our prior thought-expirement the unoservice.
+Let's return to our prior thought-experiment of the unoservice.
 If the desire for horizontal scaling of a service is one where the service in question is I/O bound and not CPU or memory bound, then the unoservice can simply spawn more threads that are running the service in question's code--at least until the number of cores in the CPU is equal to the number of OS threads.
 This same